Palestinian cuisine: Gaza

-The cuisine of Gaza Strip is influenced by both neighboring Egypt and its location on the Mediterranean coast.
+The cuisine of the Gaza Strip is influenced by both neighboring Egypt and its location on the Mediterranean coast.
 The staple food for the majority of the inhabitants in the area is fish.
 The Gaza Strip has a major fishing industry and fish is often served either grilled or fried after being stuffed with cilantro, garlic, red peppers and cumin and marinated in a mix of coriander, red peppers, cumin, and chopped lemons.
 Besides fish, as well as other types of seafood, Gazan cooking styles are affected by Egyptian culinary influences.
 This generally includes using hot peppers, garlic and chard to flavor many of their meals.
-Zibdieh, is a clay pot dish that consists of shrimp baked in a stew of olive oil, garlic, hot peppers, and peeled tomatoes.
+Zibdieh is a clay pot dish that consists of shrimp baked in a stew of olive oil, garlic, hot peppers, and peeled tomatoes.
 Crabs are cooked and then stuffed with a red hot pepper paste called shatta.

-A dish native to the Gaza area is Sumaghiyyeh.
+A dish native to the Gaza area is sumaghiyyeh.
 The meal consists of water-soaked ground sumac mixed with tahina.
 The mixture is added to sliced chard and pieces of stewed beef and garbanzo beans and then additionally flavored with dill seeds, garlic and hot peppers.
 It is often eaten cool with khubz.
 Rummaniyya depends on the particular time of the year and it is made up of unripened pomegranate seeds, eggplant, tahina, garlic, hot peppers and lentils.
 Fukharit adas is a slow-cooked lentil stew flavored with red pepper flakes, crushed dill seeds, garlic, and cumin, traditionally made during winter and early spring.

-Qidra is a rice dish named after the large clay vessel and clay oven that is used baked it.
-In the oven, the rice is cooked with pieces of meat, often lamb, whole garlic cloves, garbanzo beans, cardamom pods, and various other spices such as, turmeric — which gives it a yellow color — cinnamon, allspice, nutmeg and cumin.
+Qidra is a rice dish named after the large clay vessel and clay oven that is used to bake it.
+In the oven, the rice is cooked with pieces of meat, often lamb, whole garlic cloves, garbanzo beans, cardamom pods, and various other spices such as turmeric—which gives it a yellow color—cinnamon, allspice, nutmeg and cumin.
 Plain rice cooked in meat or chicken broth and flavored with mild spices including cinnamon is known as fatteh ghazzawiyyeh.
 The rice is layered over a thin markook bread known as farasheeh, smothered in ghee (an Egyptian variation of butter) and topped with stuffed chicken or lamb.
 The meal is eaten with green peppers and lemon sauce.

+Palestinian author Laila el-Haddad writes that the exact history of the popularity of chilis in Gaza (especially Gaza City) is a mystery, she attributes their modern importance in Gazan cuisine to their nutritional value, affordability, and ease of cultivation.